Operating Department Practice

 Supporting the acquisition of practical skills, students also have learning experiences using our Advanced Task Trainers including: urinary catheterisation, intravenous cannulation and laparoscopic camera holding.

-Alongside these are hands on sessions involving Service Users as patients, keeping our students focused on the patient-centered approach to excellent healthcare.
+Alongside these are hands-on sessions involving Service Users as patients, keeping our students focused on the patient-centred approach to excellent healthcare.

 Learning support